HYBRID EVENT: You can participate in person at Rome, Italy or Virtually from your home or work.

 Biography:

-Dr Tih Mathieu KOUÉ BI is an Ornithologist and Ethnozoologist.
-After field training from 2010 to 2013 with the Gouro people of the Marahoué region, he defended his doctoral thesis at the Félix HOUPHOUËT-BOIGNY University in 2016.
-Since 2018, Dr. KOUÉ BI has been a teacher-researcher at the Laboratoire des Natural Environments and Conservation of Biodiversity, at the UFR Biosciences of the same university.
-Author and co-author of 12 articles published in evaluated and indexed scientific journals, he has participated in several international conferences including the 3rd International Conference of Traditional Medicine in TOKYO in 2022.
+Dr Tih Mathieu.
+KOUE BI is a Specialist in Ornithology and Ethnozoology.
+After a field training from 2010 to 2013 with the Gouro people of the Marahoué region, he defended his PhD thesis at the University Felix HOUPHOUËT-BOIGNY in 2016.
+Since 2018, Dr. KOUE BI is a Teacher-Researcher at the Laboratory of Natural Environments and Biodiversity Conservation, at the Biosciences UFR of the same university.
+He is author and co-author of 9 articles published in peer-reviewed and indexed scientific journals.

 Watsapp